Bhaskers-Blu-Org2/MCW-Azure-security-and-management/README.md

 # Azure security and management

-Contoso Holdings is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe, and Asia.
+Contoso Holdings LLC is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe, and Asia.

 In this workshop, you will help Contoso Holdings design and implement the systems to manage their Azure infrastructure at scale.
 Per Roberto Milian, VP of Development and IT Operations, "Contoso's primary concern is how to best deploy, test, manage, monitor, patch, secure and troubleshoot these applications in Azure IaaS.”